TIY-Rails-1507/haiku/README.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-This indicates that there is a merge conflict in poem.txt.
+This explains that there is a merge conflict in poem.txt.

 Open that file and notice how the merge conflict is indicated.